exceedone/exment-manual/docs/config.md

 - Default value : false
 - Role : If true, when you click a row on the list page, you will be taken to the data edit page.
 (The default is the data details page.)

+#### Setting options for the number of items displayed on the custom data list page
+- Setting key : EXMENT_GRID_PER_PAGES
+- Default value : nothing
+- Role : Please enter the setting value for the number of display options on the custom data list page.
+If multiple, please separate them with commas. example:100,200,500,1000

+#### Display custom data copy link
+- Setting key : EXMENT_GRIDROW_SHOW_COPY_BUTTON
+- Default value : false
+- Role : By setting it to true, the copy link will be displayed in the operation field of the list page.

 ### Custom Data